 Given our ability to calculate the amount of inhibitor the tower system will require over a given amount of time, it is possible to determine how much inhibitor will be required to ensure that the batch tank does not run out before your next service call.

 This may be accomplished in two ways.
-First, by increasing the volume of the batch tanks which hold the inhibitor, we can be confident that it will hold an adequate volume to maintain a continuous supply to the tower for at least one month.
-Secondly, the concentration can be increased so that less batch is required for every 100 gallons of make-up water.
+First, by increasing the volume of the batch tanks that hold the inhibitor, we can be confident that it will hold an adequate volume to maintain a continuous supply to the tower for at least one month.
+Secondly, the concentration can be increased so that fewer batches are required for every 100 gallons of make-up water.
 The batch strength should be concentrated enough to allow 2-3 months of operation without preparing more inhibitor batches.

 Biocide use rates are based on the total tower system volume and the severity of the microbiological problem.
 The dose rate of most biocides is based on ounces of biocide per 1,000 gallons of system water.
 It is therefore imperative to know the total system volume.
 Recall that the EPA sets stringent guidelines on the maximum legal concentration of each biocide.
 Exceeding this maximum legal concentration can be very costly.

-Additionally, doses above the EPA limit are often less effective or tend to compound other problems in the system, both of which reduce the account’s profitability by using more biocide than necessary.
+It is not recommended to dose above set EPA recommendations.
+Doses above this could make the chemical less effective or compound other problems in the system, both of which reduce the account’s profitability by using more biocide than necessary.
 Using less biocide than needed becomes obvious quickly as bacterial slime and algal growth accumulate on visible tower surfaces, but using too much biocide is rarely visible and often goes unnoticed until the profitability of the account is reviewed, and it is discovered that you are using twice as much biocide as projected.
 Spending a few minutes with a calculator can literally save thousands of dollars.

 Matt Welsh